Patrick Macnee: Later roles

-Macnee's other significant roles included playing Sir Godfrey Tibbett opposite Roger Moore in the James Bond film A View to a Kill (1985), as Major Crossley in The Sea Wolves (again with Moore), guest roles in Encounter, Alias Smith and Jones (for Glen A. Larson), Magnum, P.I., Hart to Hart, Murder, She Wrote and The Love Boat.
+Macnee's other significant roles included playing Sir Godfrey Tibbett opposite Roger Moore in the James Bond film A View to a Kill (1985); as Major Crossley in The Sea Wolves (again with Moore); guest roles in Encounter; Alias Smith and Jones (for Glen A. Larson); Magnum, P.I.; Hart to Hart; Murder, She Wrote and The Love Boat.
 Although his best known role was heroic, many of his television appearances were as villains; among them were his roles of both the demonic Count Iblis and his provision of the character voice of the Cylons' Imperious Leader in Battlestar Galactica, also for Glen A. Larson, for which he also supplied the show's introductory voiceover.
 He also presented the American paranormal series Mysteries, Magic and Miracles.
 Macnee appeared on Broadway as the star of Anthony Shaffer's mystery Sleuth in 1972–73.
-He subsequently headlined the national tour of that play.

 Macnee reunited with Diana Rigg in her short-lived sitcom Diana (1973) in a single episode.
 Other television appearances include a guest appearance on Columbo in the episode "Troubled Waters" (1975); and playing Major Vickers in For the Term of his Natural Life (1983).
 He had recurring roles in the crime series Gavilan with Robert Urich and in the short-lived satire on big business, Empire (1984), as Dr. Calvin Cromwell.
 Macnee was known for narrating various James Bond Documentaries on Special Edition DVD.
 He also narrated the documentary Ian Fleming: 007's Creator (2000).

 Macnee featured prominently in two editions of the long-running British television series This Is Your Life: in 1978, when he and host Eamonn Andrews, both dressed as Steed, surprised Ian Hendry, and in 1984 when he was the edition's unsuspecting subject.
+Therefore, he also voiced the narrator in the Audrey Wood VHS adaptation of The Little Mouse, the Red Ripe Strawberry, and the Big Hungry Bear.